dinosat/dinosat/README.md

 ## 📫 Let's Connect

 I'm always open to collaborating on exciting projects and connecting with fellow developers.
-You can reach me via:

 Let's build amazing things together! 😄